 - Acting for the MoD in relation to a claim over condition and description of two former RFA vessels intended for recycling.

-- AMP v Persons Unknown EWHC 3454 (TCC), All ER (D) 178 (Jan): Appearing in the TCC on behalf of the successful applicant.
-Believed to be the first case in which an injunction was used to restrain file-sharing through BitTorrent technology.
+- Appearing in the TCC on behalf of the successful applicant in AMP v Persons Unknown EWHC 3454 (TCC), All ER (D) 178 (Jan), believed to be the first case in which an injunction was used to restrain file-sharing through BitTorrent technology.

 - Advising an English local authority on the viability of financial derivative / swap transactions in the light of the Localism Act 2011.